khulnasoft-lab/design.khulnasoft.com/contents/objects/report.md

 ---

 ## Overview
-The Report object is the standard template for showing a granular data set to a user.
-When a user wishes to drill-down into the details of a metric or chart, the Report object is the destination where they end up.
-The Report object allows users to scope the data set with filters and visualise the data set with a table and chart.
+When a user wishes to drill-down into the details of a metric or chart, the Report object is the destination, and the standard template for showing the granular data set.
+It allows users to scope the data set with filters, and visualize the data set with a table and chart.
 This works hand-in-hand with the Generic Metrics API.

 ## Primary workflows